 Step 1: Introduction / Get Them Thinking

-On an overhead projector or visual presenter, show students the Peanuts comic strip "Good-bye Summer." (see Scholastic Teacher Resource Comic Strip Writing Prompts p.
-26).
+On an overhead projector or visual presenter, show students the Peanuts comic strip "Goodbye Summer" (PDF).
 Lead a discussion of how Sally feels about the end of summer.
 Ask students to explain if they are feeling similar or different to Sally at this point.

 Step 2: Share with students how when you were in school, teachers always asked students to write an essay titled "What I did on My Summer Vacation," just like Sally's teacher.
 Tell your students that right now you do not want to know what they did on their summer vacation.
 "That's too old-fashioned."
 Instead, you want them to write an essay called "What I Wish I Did on My Summer Vacation."